 The film does arrive at a horrible ending, even if it is one that you can see coming.
 The main problem with it for me was that the film had done an admirable job in creating sympathy for Annalynne McCord but the ending steps over into then portraying her as the deluded monster and freak that the rest of the show has been engaged in persuading us that she is not.

-Richard Bates, Jr next went onto make Suburban Gothic (2014) and the non-genre Trash Fire (2016) and Tone-Deaf (2019) with Robert Patrick as a wannabe serial killer and King Knight (2021) about a Wiccan coven leader reexamining his life, all.black comedies concerning themselves with middle-class disaffection.
+Richard Bates, Jr next went onto make Suburban Gothic (2014), the non-genre Trash Fire (2016) and Tone-Deaf (2019) with Robert Patrick as a wannabe serial killer and King Knight (2021) about a Wiccan coven leader reexamining his life, all.black comedies concerning themselves with middle-class disaffection

 (Nominee for Best Supporting Actress (Traci Lords) at this site’s Best of 2012 Awards).